 Ok, but how do you really write a book?

 Like most big endeavors, it’s important that you start with first organizing your thoughts.
 While it is tempting to just start writing, that is often not the best way.
 Think about the key points of what you want to say in a brainstorm session.
-Once you have those thoughts all out of your head and onto paper, see what connections you can find.
+Once you have those thoughts out of your head and you can see them on paper, see what connections you can find.
 Is there an organization that naturally comes out of all your thoughts?
-Maybe some ideas can be combined, or some pieces just don’t seem to fit and can be discarded.
-Use this information to create your overall outline for your book.
+Maybe some ideas can be combined, or some pieces just don’t seem to fit and can be discarded or saved for a future project.
+Use this information to create the overall outline for your book.

-Starting a brainstorm session is only the first step!
-Now you have to actually write!
+Brainstorming is only the first step!
+Now you have to write!
 Most writers we talked to have multiple jobs and family responsibilities that limit the time they have available to write.
-What works for someone, like getting up super early, won’t be the best option for someone that typically works at night.
+What works for someone, like getting up super early, won’t be the best option for someone who typically works at night.
 Figure out when you can fit writing into your schedule and then commit to it!
-Maybe you can only write 30 minutes a day and that’s ok!
+Maybe you can only write 30 minutes a day, and that’s ok!
 Starting with a realistic plan will help you chip away at your book until it’s done.

 What happens next?